-Columbia County will utilize the "safe harbor" provisions of Goal 5 to determine riparian area significance.
+"Columbia County used the "safe harbor" provisions of Goal 5 to determine riparian corridor significance.
 The main purpose of the riparian area is to protect fish habitat.
-For purposes of this inventory, all streams and lakes designated by the Oregon Department of Forestry as "fish-bearing" and all lakes identified in "Lakes of Columbia County," are considered significant fish habitat.
-Furthermore, all riparian areas established by Part XVI, Article X(B)Section of this Plan are considered significant fish habitat.
+For purposes of this inventory, all streams and lakes designated by the Oregon Department of Forestry as "fish-bearing" and all lakes identified in "Lakes of Columbia County," are considered significant fish habitat."